Skip to main content

 • Created a container image containing:

-• A template file to be injected with per-instance details (jenkins-instance.yaml)
+• A template file to be injected with per-Resource details (jenkins-instance.yaml)

-• A shell script to retrieve the per-instance details from the user's request, and inject them into the template (execute-pipeline)
+• A shell script to retrieve the per-Resource details from the user's request, and inject them into the template (execute-pipeline)

-• Executed the pipeline image locally to validate its output
+• Executed the image locally to validate its output

-The workerClusterResources describes everything required to fulfil the Promise.
-Kratix applies this content on all registered Worker Clusters.
+The dependencies describes everything required to fulfil the Promise.
+Kratix applies this content on all registered Destinations.

-For this Promise, the workerClusterResources needs to contain the Jenkins CRD and Operator.
+For this Promise, the dependencies needs to contain the Jenkins CRD and Operator.

 Run the following commands to download the resource files

-The commands above will download the necessary files in the internal/resources directory.
+The commands above will download the necessary files in the internal/dependencies directory.
 You are now ready to inject the Jenkins files into the promise.yaml.

-To make this step simpler we have written a very basic tool to grab all YAML documents from all YAML files located in internal/resources and inject them into the workerClusterResources field in the promise.yaml.
+To make this step simpler there is a very basic tool which grabs all YAML documents from a single directory and injects them correctly into the dependencies field in the promise.yaml.

 To use this tool, you will need to download the correct binary for your computer from GitHub releases:

-Once you have downloaded the correct binary, run:
+Once you have downloaded and verified the correct binary, run:

 Install your Promise